 You'll find general information about moving into higher education from care, alongside specific details about the support individual unis and colleges across the UK offer.
 Each uni or college has its own page, containing an overview of its courses and the specific support it can give care leavers.

 You'll be able to make an informed choice about the right course at the right place for you, and make sure you're aware of all the support you're entitled to.

 National Network for the Education of Care Leavers

 The NNECL website provides information on events and further resources.

-If you're applying for student finance through Student Finance England or Wales: if you are an independent student and you're estranged from your parents, you can find information about support, financing your studies and accommodation options in the StandAlone student guide.
+If you're applying for student finance through Student Finance England or Wales: if you are not supported by your family (estranged), you can find information about support, financing your studies and accommodation options in the StandAlone student guide.